tanisha03/a11y-friendly/README.md

 ## Contributing

-If you wish to contribute to the blog or want to suggest some new topics around a11y, you are more than welcome to raise issues [here](https://github.com/tanisha03/a11y-friendly/issues) and I would be more than happy to resolve them.
+If you wish to contribute to the blog or want to suggest some new topics around a11y, you are welcome to raise issues [here](https://github.com/tanisha03/a11y-friendly/issues) and I would be more than happy to resolve them.
 PRs are also welcome.